Red Quinoa Salad with Roasted Squash & Brussel Sprouts

 Welp, there's no way a decision can be made with choices like that.
 They're all pretty much spectacular if you ask me.

-So, I kind of have a small confession to make.
+So, I have a small confession to make.
 As you might have noticed, these last few months my recipes have been primarily plant-based, with just a few eggs thrown in here and there.

 While I'm totally addicted to eating this way and have found a whole new appreciation for vegetables, ever since the weather turned slightly cooler, I've been really bad about eating my greens.